MANOJSEQ/UK-Housing-Market-Analytics/README.md

 - Removed commercial and non residential transactions
 - Removed ownership transfers and nominal value transactions
 - Filtered prices outside the range £10,000 to £5,000,000
-- Retained only:
+- Retained only detached, semi detached, terraced and flat properties
-  - Detached
-  - Semi Detached
-  - Terraced
-  - Flats

 ### Cleaning Results